mojombo/sf-vegetarian-restaurants/README.md

 * Tartine (super famous bakery. try the morning buns!)
 * Mama's (holy crap so amazing, get here if you can!)

+Fancy:
+* Millennium - Vegan.
+Fantastic use of fungi